Informed, Constrained, Aligned: A Field Analysis on Degeneracy-aware Point Cloud Registration in the Wild: INTRODUCTION

-\paragraph{Contributions} In response to the research gap mentioned above, this work studies and compares new and existing degeneracy mitigation methods with various simulated and real-world experiments, such as in~\Cref{fig:forest_mapping_results}, to investigate the efficacy of degeneracy mitigation in point cloud registration in complex degenerate environments.
+In response to the research gap mentioned above, this work studies and compares new and existing degeneracy mitigation methods with various simulated and real-world experiments, such as in~\Cref{fig:forest_mapping_results}, to investigate the efficacy of degeneracy mitigation in point cloud registration in complex degenerate environments.
 In addition to the study results, this work introduces three distinct methods to constrain the optimization problem for robust point cloud registration.
-Lastly, the study's results are put into context with the limitations of the state-of-the-art methods and validated through multiple robotic field experiments and simulated examples.
-The contributions of this work are as follows: \begin{itemize} \item A thorough study on the effectiveness of different constraint types for degenerate point cloud registration optimization problem for robot operation in real-world geometrically ill-conditioned environments such as natural open fields, urban tunnels, and complex construction sites. \item The implementation, investigation, and discussion of sub-space Tikhonov regularization, Truncated Singular Value Decomposition, and inequality-constrained \ac{ICP} methods for the topic of degenerate point cloud registration for the first time in the literature. \item Comparison of the discussed methods in a fair and isolated fashion through simulated examples and multiple thorough robotic field experiments conducted with a legged robot, a walking excavator, and a hand-held setup which are equipped with different LiDARs. \item Open-source implementation and consolidation of all investigated methods in a single framework to foster future research on developing degeneracy-aware \ac{LiDAR}-\ac{SLAM} systems. \end{itemize}
+Lastly, the study's results are put into context with theoretical derivations and the limitations of the state-of-the-art methods and validated through multiple robotic field experiments and simulated examples.
+The contributions of this work are as follows:\looseness-1 \begin{leftitemize} \item A thorough study on the effectiveness of different constraint types is performed for the degenerate point cloud registration task in the context of robot operation in geometrically ill-conditioned real-world environments such as open natural fields, urban tunnels, and complex construction sites.\looseness-1 \item The introduction, investigation, and discussion of sub-space Tikhonov regularization, Truncated Singular Value Decomposition, and inequality-constrained \ac{ICP} methods for the field of degenerate point cloud registration for the first time in the literature. \item Comparison of the discussed methods in a fair and isolated fashion through simulated examples and multiple detailed robotic field experiments conducted with a legged robot, a walking excavator, and a hand-held setup with different LiDARs.\looseness-1 \item The consolidation of open-source methods and all investigated methods are going to be open-sourced\footnote{\url{https://sites.google.com/leggedrobotics.com/perfectlyconstrained}} in a single framework to foster future research on developing degeneracy-aware \ac{LiDAR}-\ac{SLAM} systems. \end{leftitemize}